Can you put savlon on dogs cuts

 Using Savlon on a dog’s cuts can be risky.
 While Savlon is designed for human use, dogs may lick the area where it has been applied, which could lead to ingestion of the product.
 Ingestion may cause gastrointestinal upset or other reactions.
 It’s important to consult with a veterinarian for the best treatment options for your dog’s wounds.

-See also How long are female dogs in heat bleed
+See also How long do dogs have to be quarantined in australia

 What should I do if my dog has a cut?